ChetanThapliyal/GitFundamentals101/README.md

 * * [Git-it](http://nodeschool.io/#git-it) Interactive software you run from the Terminal (requires installing node.js and nmp).

 ### Purely text based resources
+* [Git: No Deep Sh*t](http://rogerdudler.github.io/git-guide/) A super simplified way of explaining git, basically a cheatsheet.
+*

 ## How to Use This Repository